wesnoth/wesnoth/data/campaigns/World_Conquest/Modding.md

             image=attacks/wail.png
             name= _ "Blood Magic"
             dialogue= "You have found me, mortals?
-Well...let us show your recruits some blood magic!" manual_invest = False #Leaving this blank will allow the training to appear on the invest screen.
+Well...let us show your recruits some blood magic!" manual_invest = false #Setting manual_invest to false will hide a trainer from the invest screen.
+Not specifying this variable at all includes a new trainer by default.
-            [grade]
             [/grade]
             [grade]
                 {WCT_CHANCE_FEEDING 3}